 To make dowel supports for this tier, carefully push a 1/4-inch-thick dowel into the center of the bottom tier and mark the height of the cake on the dowel.
 Remove the dowel and use clean pruning or other heavy-duty shears to cut the dowel on the mark.
 Cut seven more dowel pieces the same length.
 Push dowel pieces into the bottom tier, evenly spacing pieces within the area marked for the next tier and trimming the dowel pieces, if needed, to get them just level with the cake.

-within the area marked for the next tier.
+Push the dowel pieces into the bottom tier, evenly spacing pieces within the area marked for the next tier. |

 Since dowels are difficult to cut, you may use plastic straws to support each layer, if you stabilize the tiers with one large dowel as described.